kayceesrk/Quelea/_posts/2015-02-11-rubis-test.markdown

 ### Running the Benchmark

-The aim of our experiments is to show that, while both `Rubis` and `Rubis_strong` preserve necessary semantic guarantees (e.g: only the buyer who wins the auction gets billed), the former does so while delivering orders of magnitude higher throughput and lower latency than the latter.
 We start with an experiment to measure latency and throughput, when one auction is open and (the default) 3 buyers are bidding for the item.
 We take the measurements for each of the `Rubis` and `Rubis_strong` cases.
 The commands to execute, and output generated in our sample runs are shown below.
 Like our other benchmarks, experiments can be terminated either manually (via `CTRL+C`), or by setting a hard time limit via `--terminateAfter` option, which accepts number of seconds as argument.

 ### Rubis